Competitive Advantage & Profitability

 The Resource-Based View (RBV) of the firm is a framework we use to look at the internal strengths and weaknesses of your firm.
 By looking at the resources that your firm controls, we can understand your firm’s profitability and whether your strategy will be successful in your market.
 By looking at your own firm’s resources, you will understand your own profitability.
 For your strategies to be successful, they must flow from your firm’s resources.

-EZB Consulting’s strategies will be “internally consistent” with its resources.
+EZB Consulting’s structural analysis will yield strategies that will be “internally consistent” with its resources.
 That is, its strategies, like its competitive advantage, must be built on its resources.